bnordlund/ccx/README.md

 * `fuel.py`: US and CA will only be scraped when specified.
 * `merge-geojson.py`: combine multiple *.json files

-These tools are used programmatically in the following script:
+The tools are used programmatically in the following script:
 * `ccx.py`

 Requires DAFIF: https://aerodata.nga.mil/AeroDownload/